amooma/www.amooma.de/_posts/2015-02-13-super-fast-homepage-blueprint.markdown

 Because we do the heavy lifting within the 14 KB limit we have little benefit from using SDPY or HTTP/2.
 The needed use of SSL would actually worsen the first download time.

+Truth be told: We might be able to safe about 50 - 100ms by the use of HTTP/2 for our index page if there would be a solution to push the two images on that page.
+But right now neither nginx nor Apache support this feature of HTTP/2 and I don't have the confidence in H2O yet.

+I have the feeling that Fastly is cooking a solution for this.
+But they keep their cards close to their chest.
+I'll keep you in the loop if there is an update or new technoligy.

-But for many of our clients HTTP/2 is the future because they use more and bigger files.
-2015 will become a very interesting year regarding this topic.
+**2015 will become a very interesting year regarding HTTP/2.**

-## More?
+## Questions?

 Please feel free to contact me if you have a specific question or feedback.
 Obviously I'm also happy to offer consulting.